nhu92/Mixed-DNA-Project/04-WillItApplyBroader.md

 Got a bad result from the exon pipeline of 6 species.
 None of the gene trees share the same topology as expected.
 I wonder what's going on there.
 I am running a full contig pipeline now.

 I started the rework of hybpiper unknown mix with an additional parameter `--cov_cutoff 4`.

+---

+The module 2 is extremely affected by large input files (merged exons/contigs).
+I need to add one seletion step to ensure the robustness of the whole pipeline.

+I will offer a better pipeline to get this problem solved in line automatically.